bbresearcher/ZK/tutorial/HALO2/Part1.md

 ![Table](pics/layout_privateColumns.png)

-We will build on this example in the tutorial where we deal with writing custom gates.
-For now that abstract example will suffice to desribe the table structure used by HALO2.
+We will build on this example in a later tutorial where we deal with writing custom gates. for now we can progress to describing the types of columns used in Halo2 circuits.
+They have a similar structure and function.

-There are different types of columns that are used for different types of data that will be used by the circuit.
+Each column type is used differently in Halo2 and the rows in turn will hold the values.
+The values may be present as the circuit is instantiated or the values be be calculated during the execution of the code of the circuit.
+There are fixed columns that can be used as lookup tables.
+The concept is very similar to lookup tables in spreadsheets.

 The table below lists these columns and the columns in our spreadsheet as reference.

 ![Table](pics/coulmtypes.png)